 Volkswagen (Anhui) Automotive Company Limited (formerly known as JAC Volkswagen Automotive Co., Ltd.) established by the Volkswagen Group and JAC Automobile Group in 2017, is the Group’s first dedicated NEV joint venture in China.
 In December 2020, the joint venture was renamed Volkswagen (Anhui) Automotive Company Limited, after Volkswagen Group increased its stake to 75%.

 After the inauguration of the main building at the end of 2020, the Volkswagen R&D center is now undergoing the second phase of construction, which includes a new R&D Proving Ground for pre-series performance testing and function validations.
 Covering an area of 195,000m2, the R&D Proving Ground can perform ADAS and connectivity testing with a high-speed 5G network in the area.
-Tests and validations will be kicked off in Q3 2022.
+Tests and validations were kicked off in Q3 2022.
 The entire Proving Ground project will complete construction in mid-2023.

 Volkswagen Anhui will fully leverage the Group’s global synergies to intensify its e-mobility strategy in China and contribute to achieving carbon neutrality goals by 2050.

 To learn more, please go to https://www.volkswagen-anhui.com/